roadwarrior99/raphael/README.md

 - AmazonPollyReadOnlyAccess
 - AmazonTranscribeFullAccess
 - SecretsManagerReadWrite
-#### Access to secrets manager can be restricted to the raphael-bot arn.
+#### Access to secrets manager should be restricted to the raphael-bot arn.

 ## No passwords should ever be stored in code or config files with this project.
 ### AWS Secret Manager - secret setup.
 The following key / values pairs will need to be manually created in a secret called "raphael-bot".
+The name of the secret that it looks for is configurable in the config.yml file.
 - TwitchNickName
 - TwitchPassword (oauth, not user)
 - OpenAIUserName